dlm1223/covid-model/README.md

 # Models for projecting future Covid cases
 Run the following 2 scripts to get model projections:

-- 1-organize data.R which combines various external datasets with Johns Hopkins data, such as demographic datasets from ourworldindata.org, World Bank, Covid testing data, and more.
-In addition, the scripts calculates various lagged-stats and other features.
+- 1-organize data.R which combines various external datasets with the Johns Hopkins data, such as demographic datasets from ourworldindata.org, World Bank, Covid testing data, and more.
+In addition, the script calculates various lagged-stats and other features.

 - 2-model fitting.R which trains various models to project future cases, fatalities, and recoveries
 - These models are: